vtex-apps/io-documentation/docs/en/GettingStarted/develop-storefront-apps-using-react-and-vtex-io/10-making-your-app-publicly-available.md

 vtex publish
 ```

-The command will transform your app into a ***release candidate version***, making it available to be installed with Toobelt for testing.
+The command will transform your app into a ***release candidate version***, making it available to be installed for testing with VTEX IO CLI.

 >⚠️ You have to always be logged in to the desired VTEX account for publishing the app.
 Make sure the app's `vendor` is the same as the account you are working on.